Biography of Richard A. Debs:

 After he retired as President of Morgan Stanley International, he continued to work as an Advisory Director of Morgan Stanley.
 During that period, he also served as a member of the "Group of Eight", former senior managers of Morgan Stanley who worked to bring about corporate governance improvements in the Firm.
 He established a consulting firm, R.A.
 Debs & Co., through which he has been involved in a variety of business and philanthropic activities.
 Among other business associations, he has served as Chairman of the Malaysia Fund, of Mizuho Securities USA, and Morgan Stanley Saudi Arabia; as a Director of IBJ Whitehall Bank, Mizuho Corporate Bank (USA), Aubrey G. Lanston & Co., and Gulf International Bank (London); and as an advisor to the Industrial Bank of Japan, Dai-Ichi Mutual Life Insurance Company, the Nissho-Iwai Corporation, and Bank Julius Baer.

 Through the Debs Foundation, founded by Mr. and Mrs. Debs, he has been active in a variety of philanthropic areas, with focus on education, civil liberties and music and the arts.
 Among other projects they created the Composers Chair at Carnegie Hall and supported programs at the Brooklyn Museum, the New York Historical Society, the Carnegie Endowment for International Peace, Harvard Law School, and The Hospital for Special Surgery.
-He is Chairman Emeritus of the American University of Beirut, and is Chairman of its International Advisory Council.
-He is also Chairman Emeritus of Carnegie Hall and serves on its Executive Committee.
-He also serves as a trustee of the Institute of International Education, the Federation of Protestant Welfare Agencies, and the Barenboim Said Foundation, and trustee emeritus of the Carnegie Endowment for International Peace and Co-Chair of its Middle East program.
+He is Chairman Emeritus of the American University of Beirut, and was Chairman of its International Advisory Council.
+He was also Chairman Emeritus of Carnegie Hall and served on its Executive Committee.
+He also served as a trustee of the Institute of International Education, the Federation of Protestant Welfare Agencies, and the Barenboim Said Foundation, and trustee emeritus of the Carnegie Endowment for International Peace and Co-Chair of its Middle East program.

-He is Chairman of the Bretton Woods Committee International Council; Vice Chairman of the U.S. - Saudi Business Council; Co-Chair of the Columbia University Middle East Institute Advisory Council; and a member of the Group of Thirty.
+He was Chairman of the Bretton Woods Committee International Council; Vice Chairman of the U.S. - Saudi Business Council; Co-Chair of the Columbia University Middle East Institute Advisory Council; and a member of the Group of Thirty.
 He has served as past Chairman of the New York Stock Exchange International Committee; and as a member of the National Commission on the Public Service, the Carnegie Commission on the Role of the Multinational Development Banks, the Russian-American Bankers Forum, and the Board of Governors of the Foreign Policy Association; and on advisory committees of the Federal Reserve Bank of New York; the World Bank; the International Monetary Fund; the European Bank for Reconstruction and Development; as well as visiting committees of Princeton, Harvard, and Columbia Universities.
-He is a member of the Council on Foreign Relations; the US/Middle East Project; the Economic Club of New York; the American Council on Germany and the Japan Society.
+He was a member of the Council on Foreign Relations; the US/Middle East Project; the Economic Club of New York; the American Council on Germany and the Japan Society.

 He has been honored with awards from the Fulbright Association, the Third Street Music School Settlement, the Federation of Protestant Welfare Agencies, the Arab American Bankers Association, the Harvard Law School, and the National Academy of Design, as well as the Government of Saudi Arabia, with the King Abdul Aziz Medal, and the Government of Lebanon, with the Cedars of Lebanon Medal.

-He graduated summa cum laude from Colgate University, and holds an M.A. and a Ph.D. from Princeton, where he was a Ford Foundation Fellow.
-A member of the New York Bar, he is a graduate of the Harvard Law School as well as the Advanced Management Program at the Harvard Business School.
+He graduated summa cum laude from Colgate University, and holds an MA and a PhD from Princeton, where he was a Ford Foundation Fellow.
+A member of the New York Bar, he was a graduate of the Harvard Law School as well as the Advanced Management Program at the Harvard Business School.
 He was a Fulbright Scholar in Egypt, where he subsequently held a joint Harvard-Princeton research fellowship on Islamic law.
 He later founded an Islamic law library collection at Harvard, and recently completed a book "Islamic Law and Civil Code" published by Columbia University Press and the American University in Cairo.

 Mr. Debs has been listed in numerous editions of Who's Who in Finance and Business, Who's Who In Finance and Industry, Who's Who in America, Who's Who in the East, and Who's Who in the World.